John Horam: Select Committee activity in the Commons

 Following election as a Conservative MP in 1992, Horam was appointed a member of the Public Accounts Committee.
 This lasted until he was appointed a Minister in 1995.
 Following the Labour victory in 1997, he was elected the first Chair of the new Environmental Audit Committee, set up by the Labour government.
 The main focus of the Committee was the emerging problem of climate change.
 He held this position until July 2003.
 When he stood down a Commons motion praised him for his work.
 During this time, as Chair of a Committee, Horam was a member of the Commons Liaison Committee, which, among other duties, took evidence from the Prime Minister three times a year.

 Following re-election in 2005, Horam was appointed a member of the Select Committee on Foreign Affairs, a position he held until 2010.

 Political activity in the Commons

-Horam gained some notoriety during the 1997 election when he became the first member of the Major government to come out publicly against joining a single currency.
+Horam gained some notoriety during the 1997 election when he became the first member of the Major government to come out publicly against joining a single European currency.

 In 2003 he was one of a handful of Conservative MPs who voted against Britain’s participation in the Iraq War.

 From 2003 to 2008 he was an elected member of the Executive of the Conservative Backbench 1992 Committee.

 As part of his interest in parliamentary reform, he drafted the original "Equal Votes" legislation which stipulated that Parliamentary constituencies should be of roughly equal size.

 On 12 October 2009, Horam announced his intention to stand down at the next general election.